microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 * The burden of accessing the relevant repair data falls onto peers.
   (See [Maximally Inactive Issuer](#maximally-inactive-issuer).)
-* The logic needed to rebase, inverse, and compose changesets that describe such abstract changes, all without using repair data may be non-trivial and lead to undesirable bloat in the resulting changesets.
+* The logic needed to rebase, inverse, and compose changesets that describe such abstract changes, all without using repair data, may be non-trivial and lead to undesirable bloat in the resulting changesets.
   It's an open problem how these algorithms would work.

 ## Misc